 Most internet users (especially smartphone users) only manage to subscribe for specific purposes.
-But it’s annoying when other unnecessary background Apps consume the data meant for other things thereby increasing our data bill and unprepared expenses.
+But it’s annoying when other unnecessary background apps consume the data meant for other things, thereby increasing our data bill and unplanned expenses.

-Most times, we are left with no option than to disable or delete the background App.
+Most of the time, we are left with no option other than to disable or delete the background app.
 To know how much data you do consume, go to Settings, tap Network and Internet, then click on Data Usage.

-Here are the few tips that will help you regulate and control your data consumption, although Google said some features will only be seen on Android 8.0;
+Here are a few tips that will help you regulate and control your data consumption, although Google said some features will only be seen on Android 8.0;

 - Set up alerts and limits:

-If your data is consistently consumed by other Apps, you have the option of setting up a notification alert and limit that will inform you when you’ve reached a certain usage level or which can automatically turn off your mobile data when such level is reached.
+If your data is consistently consumed by other apps, you have the option of setting up a notification alert and limit that will inform you when you’ve reached a certain usage level or which can automatically turn off your mobile data when such a level is reached.

-This allows you to restrict data for choosen apps which will hinder it from working without your permission.
-You won’t receive notifications from them and it will go a long way in controlling your data allotment.
+This allows you to restrict data for chosen apps, which will hinder them from working without your permission.
+You won’t receive notifications from them, and it will go a long way towards controlling your data allotment.

 This option comes when you’re left with no other choice.
 You go to settings > Network and Internet > Mobile Data.
-Lastly, you can also delete an App entirely if you want to be sure that that’s it’s not consuming Data unknowingly.
+Lastly, you can also delete an app entirely if you want to be sure that it’s not consuming data unknowingly.

-Using any of the above described options can help you save a lot of money on internet data subscription and cut down on apps consuming data while you’re not actually using them.
+Using any of the above-described options can help you save a lot of money on internet data subscriptions and cut down on apps consuming data while you’re not actually using them.